-Hyrule Warriors is an upcoming game being developed by Koei Tecmo studios Omega Force and Team Ninja in partnership with Nintendo.
+Hyrule Warriors is a collaboration title developed by Koei Tecmo studios Omega Force and Team Ninja in partnership with Nintendo.
 It mixes the setting and characters of The Legend of Zelda franchise with a gameplay format based on that of the Musou franchise (Dynasty Warriors, Samurai Warriors, Warriors Orochi).
 In Japan, the game is called Zelda Musou.

-The game is currently scheduled for release in Japan on August 14, 2014, where it will be published by Koei Tecmo.
-The North American release is dated for September 26, 2014, and the game will release in Europe on September 19, 2014.
-In these territories, the game will be published by Nintendo.
+The game was released in Japan on August 14, 2014, where was published by Koei Tecmo.
+The game was released in Europe on September 19, 2014, and will be released in North America on September 26, 2014.
+In these territories, the game is being published by Nintendo.